starlingcode/via-dev-environment/README.md

 # Vagrant enviroment for Starling Via hacking
 A Vagrant pox provisioned with the tools needed to build, flash, and hack Via modules.

-Modeled after the [Mutable Dev Environment](https://github.com/pichenettes/mutable-dev-environment) and [Adafruit ARM toolchain(https://github.com/adafruit/ARM-toolchain-vagrant) Vagrant boxes.
+Modeled after the [Mutable Dev Environment](https://github.com/pichenettes/mutable-dev-environment) and [Adafruit ARM toolchain](https://github.com/adafruit/ARM-toolchain-vagrant) Vagrant boxes.

 Supported flashing methods include micro USB (for flashing when disconnected from euro power) or SWD over ST-LinkV2 (for flashing when connected to euro power) with options to preserve calibration data.
+You are welcome to open an issue if you need support for another device.

 An early version of a Python toolkit for generating Via resources (wavetables, scales, patterns) is included.

-Debugging is a todo.

 ## Requirements
 Make sure you have the latest version of [Vagrant](https://www.vagrantup.com/downloads.html) and